 One Fire will be available in stores June 7, 2019.
 Album releases “Hate Like Me” and “Guns At Last Dawn” are available on Spotify.
 The One Fire tour is supported by California aggro guests Silver Snakes.
 The US tour continues until June 2, 2019 after which the band will begin the European leg of the tour.

 **Note: Nick Rossi, who continues to be part of the Combichrist experience, was not present at the April 9 show in Mesa.

-All photos Copyright ©2018 JAM Vaughan (LivingDedGrrl™).
-All Rights Reserved.
-Do Not Use without permission.
+All Photos Copyright ©2019 JAM Vaughan (LivingDedGrrl™).
+Do not use without permission.
 Do not remove watermark.